The Winter High Peaks

 (Insight & tips from guest blogger Spencer Morrissey)

 Getting that “W” after your number sure is a big deal - we understand it is an amazing accomplishment.
 The High Peaks in winter can be very intimidating to some climbers who have limited or no winter experience, others may get a bit too confident in their perceived abilities.
 However, if you make the correct choices it shouldn’t be overwhelming and your chances of a safe climb, success, and fun increases exponentially.
+And as always, consider consulting/taking along a Licensed Adirondack Guide.

 A great many of the High Peaks in winter are an imposing mission and maybe shouldn’t be your first winter peak.
 Many of the High Peaks will require 10-12 hours of time in the woods - being cold, maybe wet, and at times exhausted.
 Many are well over 12-miles during a single day.
 However, with any mountain in winter there are a few things to keep in mind before you go out: Am I equipped with the correct gear?
 How am I going to protect myself from the cold?
 Am I layered properly to stay warm (core, hands, feet, and head)?
 Do I have the proper nutrition?
 What’s the weather going to be like?
 Did I tell people where I was going? (the list honestly goes on and on!).
 But just as important, you should consider if you have the ability to tackle a High Peak or should get a couple smaller peaks under your belt first.